 A well-defined job Help Desk job description will describe the most important abilities and skills necessary to be successful in the role.
 A job description is also a good foundation to use for measuring performance against.
-During interviewing candidates for open positions, an accurate job description will improve the result of attracting ideal candidates that meeting the qualifications you are seeking.
-This will also lead lead to better hiring decisions and less issues down the road.
-For a help desk position some of the key abilities and skills are good communication, problem solving, specific technical knowledge, and customer service skills.
+During interviewing candidates for open positions, an accurate job description will improve the result of attracting ideal candidates that meet the qualifications you are seeking.
+This will also lead to better hiring decisions and fewer issues down the road.
+For a help desk position, some of the key abilities and skills are good communication, problem-solving, specific technical knowledge, and customer service skills.

 Help Desk Job Descriptions: Generalists’ vs Specialists

 There are two different job categories to consider.
 The first is called a generalist.
 Generalists possess a small or medium amount of knowledge about a wide range of technical topics.
 A generalist is best positioned providing first level support to callers with issues.
 For smaller help desks almost all of the staff are generalists to provide proper coverage.
-In medium to larger companies, generalists are positioned on the front line taking the call first.
+In a medium to a larger company, generalists are positioned on the front line taking the call first.
 If the issue is more complex, issues will be escalated to specialist or second level support.
-A specialist will have high level of information related to a small scope of technical topics.
+A specialist will have a high level of information related to a small scope of technical topics.
 A specialist can also be someone that has a specific role within the help desk or IT department.
 These roles could be major incident management, problem management, knowledge management or such.

 Help Desk Job Descriptions & Staff Ratio